 Pivotal Tracker Setup

-Note: There are two ways to integrate with Pivotal Tracker.
-You can push tickets to Pivotal Tracker, using a target in Zendesk OR you can set up an integration to Zendesk from Pivotal Tracker.
-If you use a Zendesk Target you can automate what tickets end up in Pivotal Tracker.
-If you use the Pivotal Tracker integration, you can have comments on your Zendesk tickets when you make changes in Pivotal Tracker (these comments are private).
-We will start by showing the Zendesk Target first and then we will show you the Pivotal Tracker integration method second.
+Note : There are two ways to integrate with Pivotal Tracker.
+You can push tickets to Pivotal Tracker, using a target in Zendesk Support OR you can set up an integration to Zendesk Support from Pivotal Tracker.
+If you use a target in Zendesk Support you can automate what tickets end up in Pivotal Tracker.
+If you use the Pivotal Tracker integration, you can have comments on your tickets when you make changes in Pivotal Tracker (these comments are private).
+We will start by showing the target first and then we will show you the Pivotal Tracker integration method second.

-- Start by logging into Zendesk and going to Settings > Extensions (in the new Zendesk, select the Manage icon and then Extensions).
+- Start by logging into Zendesk and going to Settings > Extensions (in the New Zendesk Support, select the Manage icon and then Extensions ).